dlteif/CS585-final-project/README.md

 ## Conclusions

 We run and compare 3 methods for deblurring images applied to recycling data.
 Some of the challenges we faced with the Wiener Deconvolution method are that it is very sensitive to the hyperparameters used such as the Signal to Noise Ratio (SNR) and Point Spread Function (PSF).
 The limitations of Blind Deconvolution with Normalized Spasity Measure are its high computational inefficiency as it needs to compute the kernel for each frame in a multiscale way, and the regularizer used is highly non-convex.
 DeblurGAN on the other hand is limited by the generalization ability of the deep learning model it is applied to.

+## Future Directions

+All the current methods are frame-wise, and don't leverage the fact that lots of information is in adjacent frames of a video.
+If we had more time, it'd be interesting to try and leverage adjacent frames through estimated optical flow, for instance.

 ### References
 [1] Kupyn, Orest, et al. "Deblurgan-v2: Deblurring (orders-of-magnitude) faster and better."
 Proceedings of the IEEE/CVF International Conference on Computer Vision.
 2019.